kfechter/LegionY530Ubuntu/Sections/Troubleshooting.md

 It will ask if you want to delete metadata, you can say yes to this.

 You can now exit the terminal and follow the guide to install Ubuntu in a dualboot scenario

+### When you enter your password and click Enter you get the login screen again

+On the login screen press Ctrl + Alt + F3
+Then log in in the console
+First you enter your name(The name you chose when you installed Ubuntu)
+Then you enter your password(!
+Note: The password is not shown when typed)
+Then press enter
+After you are logged in type the following commands:
+&nbsp;&nbsp; cd /
+&nbsp;&nbsp; cd etc/default/
+&nbsp;&nbsp; sudo nano grub
+Delete the word splash  https://prnt.sc/u8s87l   →  https://prnt.sc/u8s98x
+Press Ctrl + X to save
+Select “Yes”
+Input command:
+&nbsp;&nbsp; sudo update-grub
+Hold Alt and the right arrow key until you go back to the login screen Restart